daniel-samson/project-tree.vim/README.md

 # project-tree.vim
-Toggle vim's built in directory listing for project directory.
+Toggle vim's built in file manager for your project directory.

 # Usage
 <pre>